 You can also check out some more of my tips for choosing website hosting.

 As regular readers know, I am passionate about making websites super speedy.
-Fast-loading sites are better for users, better for search engines, and also good for the environment as they require less energy to load.
+Fast-loading websites are better for users, better for search engines, and also better for the environment as they require less energy to load.

-Here’s how you can speed up your website.
+Here’s a few ways you can speed up your website.